-- the DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - the DSL has lead authority for safeguarding, including online safety and understanding the filtering and monitoring systems and processes in place
+- the DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - the DSL has lead authority for safeguarding, including online safety and understanding the filtering and monitoring systems and processes in place - the school has effective procedures to manage any safeguarding concerns (no matter how small) that arise.
+This includes those related to child welfare concerns, low level concerns and allegations made against staff - that this policy reflects those children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised - where another body is providing services or activities on the school site (regardless of whether or not the children who attend these services/activities are children on the school roll): - seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place and inspect them if needed - make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate. - make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply. - the Chair of Governors will act as the 'case manager' in the event that an allegation is made against the Executive Headteacher. where appropriate (see Section 11 Managing Concerns and Allegations) - Section 14 (Training) of this policy has information on how governors are supported to fulfil their role, also see Part two KCSiE 2023.

-- the school has effective procedures to manage any safeguarding concerns (no matter how small) that arise.
-This includes those related to child welfare concerns, low level concerns and allegations made against staff - that this policy reflects those children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised - where another body is providing services or activities on the school site (regardless of whether or not the children who attend these services/activities are children on the school roll): - seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place and inspect them if needed - make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate. - make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply. - the Chair of Governors will act as the 'case manager' in the event that an allegation is made against the Headteacher. where appropriate (see Section 11 Managing Concerns and Allegations) - Section 14 (Training) of this policy has information on how governors are supported to fulfil their role, also see Part two KCSiE 2023.
+Role and Responsibilities of the Executive Headteacher/Head of Centre(s)

-Role and Responsibilities of the Headteacher/Principal
+The Headteacher/Head of Centre(s) will:

-The Headteacher/Principal will:
+- implement this policy and ensure that all staff: - are informed of our school's systems which support safeguarding, including reading and understanding this policy, as part of their induction - follow the procedures included in this policy, what they should know and do in relation to information sharing and referrals of cases of suspected abuse and neglect - make this policy available via the school website to parents/carers, professionals and the community to ensure there is transparency and clear expectations about the school's duty to safeguarding and promote the welfare of children and the arrangements for responding to children presenting with needs that may require early help or support to protect them.

-- implement this policy and ensure that all staff: - are informed of our school's systems which support safeguarding, including reading and understanding this policy, as part of their induction - follow the procedures included in this policy, what they should know and do in relation to information sharing and referrals of cases of suspected abuse and neglect - make this policy available to parents/carers, professionals and the community to ensure there is transparency and clear expectations about the school's duty to safeguarding and promote the welfare of children and the arrangements for responding to children presenting with needs that may require early help or support to protect them via the school website and a copy in the office. - ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - act as the 'case manager' representing the school in the event of an allegation of abuse made against another member of staff or volunteer - managing cases where there are low-level concerns regarding the conduct of staff, or oversee delegation to the DSL - ensuring the relevant staffing ratios are met, where applicable - making sure each child in the Early Years Foundation Stage is assigned a key person - overseeing the safe use of technology, mobile phones and cameras in Early Years setting
+- ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - act as the 'case manager' representing the school in the event of an allegation of abuse made against another member of staff or volunteer - managing cases where there are low-level concerns regarding the conduct of staff, or oversee delegation to the DSL